top of page

 When we finally made it through the liturgy and my husband closed us out with a prayer, instead of saying “amen” like the rest of us, my oldest son, who had been watching way too much college football with his father, raised his glass and yelled, “dilly, dilly!”
 I’m pretty sure he got that from a beer commercial.
 Nice.
 How did this happen?
 This was supposed to be a magical moment, and instead, it was a hot mess!

-5 Practical Suggestions for Doing Advent Devotions with Your Children
+5 Practical Suggestions for Doing Advent Devotions with Kids

 1. It’s all about grace.